Welcome to the AFRICA OSC blog. I hope you find this space informative and relevant.

 This group is meant for Africa OSCs to discuss freely topics concerning their offices, and for those who can assist them and others.
 It is not a forum to bash the Combatant or Component Command Staffs, nor is it a forum to bash African militaries.
 It is oriented towards those who will soon and currently serve as an OSC on the continent.
 It is open to all, but the administrator will delete posts or comments that detract from the overall purpose of the blog.

 Contributions (posts or comments) to the group should be of official or academic value for the broadening of the overall group.
-Being an OSC on the continent is very difficult, the intent of this blog is to provide a platform for sharing information and concerns in order to synchronize our efforts, and to assist fellow OSCs in their efforts.
+Being an OSC on the continent is very difficult.
+This blog intends to provide a platform for sharing information and concerns in order to synchronize our efforts and to assist fellow OSCs in their efforts.

 The views in this entire blog are not those of any United States Government and its numerous agencies.
 However, views expressed unprofessionally could and should reflect poorly on the author’s reputation as an African Foreign Area Officer.